untergeekDE/nextcloud-diigo-bookmarks/README.md

 ## A word on Diigo

-Diigo was unique when I first started using it around 2016.
+Diigo was unique when I first started using it - and paying for it - around 2016.
 But it seems to be the effort of esentially one programmer, and the API gives a strong vibe of "I'll complete that when I get round to it".
 As of 2024, it is still running - sort of.
 My bookmarks library is never quite up to date, and searching is a hit-and-miss thing.
 I take this as a sign that the servers and code are no longer properly maintained, and that it is time to leave.

 So the original task was to import a bookmarks file exported from Diigo, and import it to a Nextcloud installation via the [Nextcloud Bookmarks API](https://nextcloud-bookmarks.readthedocs.io/en/latest/).
 Once that worked, I added code to maintain and clean the Nextcloud bookmarks, and access, read, edit, and remove the Diigo bookmarks via Diigo's API.